LeveI-Up/Multi_Player_Gun_Ex10/README.md

 * This game using photon components to allow multiplayer play

-To play the game click [HERE](https://almogre.itch.io/multiplayer-ex10)
+For playing the game click [HERE](https://almogre.itch.io/multiplayer-ex10)

 For shooting press the left key on the mouse.
-Use the W,A,S,D keys to control your player.

 Try to kill as much players with your weapon as you can!